david-hp-0726/Python_Data_Science_Project/README.md

 #### Table 1: Z-test Comparing Percentage of Adults Reporting Mental Health Symptoms Pre & Post Covid
 <img width="718" alt="Screen Shot 2022-12-24 at 1 22 14 PM" src="https://user-images.githubusercontent.com/120674894/209451316-7db9b566-ccb3-426a-9fdd-0f6875b5f26c.png">

-## Question 2: What are some variables that can predict mental health?
+## Question 2: What are some variables that can predict trends in national mental health?
 ### Model Selection: XGBoost (Extreme Gradient Boosting)
 For the purpose of this question, a XGBoost model was created.
 XGBoost is a supervised learning algorithm well-suited for performing regression analysis on time-series data.
 The model is applied separate to each US state, with 75% of data used for training and 25% of data used for validation.
 The following plots are created using data from the state of New York.